hfour/platemail/README.md

 - Complete Validation - compatibility check with email clients to ensure the email will render as intended

 ## Install

-NOTE: Once the library has met a certain functional threshold it will then be published and available for use

 `yarn add platemail`